dwolfson7789/wdi-al-khwarizmi-2/W09/D05/Instructor_Notes/README.md

 ## DISABLE HOT RELOAD FIRST
 remove `react-hmre` from your `.babelrc`.

+### Step 1
-Just run `npm run production` and host the files in the `dist` folder on GH Pages.
-BOOM DONE.
+Just run `npm run production` and generate the folder.

+### Step 2
+create a static express server that serves the files in dist folder. please look at the index.js in the react-frontend. and be sure install --save express.

+### Step 3
+repeat the steps the back-end server. **your back-end and front-end need to be in separate repositories**

+### Step 4
+update your ajax urls to point to your back-end endpoint.